sauce-archives/saucecon19-advanced-selenium-workshop/selenium-exercises/EXERCISE_README.md

 8. Save your changes and run the **Actions** class, you should see the following output:
    ![Actions Example](images/actions-passed.png)

-   Checkout branch `069` to see the answers.
+   Checkout the next branch to see the answers.
    <br />

 ### Exercise 4: Implement Full Journey
-1. Checkout branch `069 `.
+1. Checkout branch `04_full_journey`.
 2. Navigate to **src > test > exercsies > UserJourney**.
 3. Fill out the following **`String`** variables:
     ```